ucsd-cse11-w22/ucsd-cse11-w22.github.io/help-hours.md

 If you see “waiting for the host to start the meeting” it means that no one is on right now.
-Check the calendar below (also on the [calendar](/calendar.html) page) to make sure there are lab hours currently and message us on Piazza if someone is supposed to be there and no one is there.
+Check the calendar below (also on the [calendar](/calendar.html) page) to make sure there are *remote* lab hours currently and message us on Piazza if someone is supposed to be there and no one is there.

 <iframe src="https://calendar.google.com/calendar/embed?src=c_k16b90sssk3cshiprkhuki7tac%40group.calendar.google.com&ctz=America%2FLos_Angeles" style="border: 0" width="800" height="600" frameborder="0" scrolling="no"></iframe>